sculptor/sculptor/README.md

 * `sculptor-eclipse`

-  The aggregator project holding the Eclipse projects with the Eclipse p2 mirror, the meta model, the DSL model with its UI, the feature and the p2 mirror.
+  The aggregator project holding the Eclipse projects with the Eclipse p2 mirror, the meta model, the DSL model with its UI and unit tests, the feature and the p2 mirror.

 * `sculptor-generator`